DirectoryTree/LdapRecord-Docs/laravel/v3/extending.md

 > **Important**: Extendability has been added in v2.3.0.

-LdapRecord relies on Laravel's application container for making most of the instances that control all of the major features of LdapRecord.
+LdapRecord relies on Laravel's application container for making most of the instances that control all the major features of LdapRecord.
 This allows you to modify and/or adjust core methods with ease.

 Please be mindful of what you override, as certain events may not be fired